reflagcom/javascript/packages/browser-sdk/FEEDBACK.md

         position: POSITION_CONFIG, // See positioning section
         translations: TRANSLATION_KEYS, // See internationalization section

+        // Decides which user input options are shown in the widget
+        // Default: "comment-and-score"
+        inputMode: "comment-and-score" | "comment-only" | "score-only";

         // Trigger side effects with the collected data,
         // for example posting it back into your own CRM
         onAfterSubmit: (feedback) => {